shiplet/shiplet.dev/posts/serve-golang-netlify-function-local.md

 }
 ```

-And then to use it in your Netlify function's main.go, add it to a sibling directory called `localServer`, and invoke it
+And then to use it in your Netlify function's `main.go`, add it to a sibling directory called `localServer`, and invoke it
 like so:

 ```go